-- Do not let your pet stray, and do not give your pet away.
-It must be available for quarantine or observation.
+Do not let your pet stray, and do not give your pet away.
+It must be available for

 What you can do to help control rabies

-- If your vaccinated pet is attacked or bitten by a wild animal be sure your pet receives a booster vaccination immediately.
-Be sure to alert the vet that your pet has been bitten by a wild animal.
+If your pet is attacked or bitten by a wild animal be sure to report it to Jefferson

 County Animal Control at (304) 725-8484.